End-to-End Data Movement: Paradigm Reexamination and Principles for Efficiency: Six Common Paradigms

 Two technical observations:

-\begin{enumerate} \item \textbf{Cloud's Self-Imposed Bottleneck:} Drastic underperformance of \texttt{aws-cli} highlights that the bottleneck is not the physical network, but the inefficient software stack and lack of end-to-end control. \item \textbf{Architectural Solution:} zx demonstrates that long-distance transfers can be latency-insensitive.
-Embedding this in DPUs would eliminate this performance delta, bringing cloud data movement close to optimized bare-metal transfers. \end{enumerate}
+\begin{enumerate} \item \textbf{Cloud's Self-Imposed Bottleneck:} The underperformance of \texttt{aws-cli} indicates that the bottleneck is not the physical network, but the inefficient software stack and limited end-to-end control. \item \textbf{Architectural Solution:} zx demonstrates that long-distance transfers can be latency-insensitive.
+Data movement appliance adoption by cloud providers ought to bring more consistent and predictable data movement to the cloud. \end{enumerate}

-This case study moves beyond benchmarking to demonstrate a fundamental performance trade-off in the standard cloud model for fast data movement.